shivagangula/betafront-task/README.md

 ## Postman Collection

-You can find the Postman collection file [here]("./docs/Betafront.pc.json"), which includes pre-configured API requests to interact with the Pokémon Battle Simulation backend.
+You can find the Postman collection file [here]("./docs/Betafront.pc.json"),or in this repo /doc/Betafront.pc.json which includes pre-configured API requests to interact with the Pokémon Battle Simulation backend.
 After importing the collection into Postman, you will be ready to send requests and enjoy the battles!

 ## UML Daigram
 ![My Image](./docs/uml_class.png)